renan-cunha/PRECON/README.md

 * Make an expert agent
     * You need to implement the ExpertAgent interface
-* Make data (states and actions) from enviroment episodes
+* Make data (states and actions) from environment episodes
 * Run the pre-training

 ### Example